KiraCore/Kira-Protocol-Documentation/spec/iteration-2/kip_54.md

 Incremental counter `mischance` should be created (as part of each validator status data) marking number of times given validator missed it's turn to **PROPOSE** a block (or proposed a block that was not accepted) since the last time his node obtained `active` status.
 The `mischance` should be zeroed every time validator successfully proposed a block.

-A corresponding `max_mischance` property in the Network Properties Registry should be created indicating maximum number of times a validator might miss a chance to propose a block in his round before becoming jailed.
+A corresponding `max_mischance` property in the Network Properties Registry should be created indicating maximum number of times a validator might miss a chance to propose a block in his round before becoming inactivated.

-## Jailing
+## Inactivating

 If `mischance > max_mischance`, then validator status should be changed to `inactive`.
 Validator in the `inactive` state should have ability to call an `MsgActivate` to re-activate his node and join the validator set again with the status `active`.
 The `MsgActivate` should further automatically set the `mischance` to `0`.
 It is also important that `MsgActivate` can't be called if the validator status is set to anything else bur `inactive`.